kas-gui/kas/README.md

 -   type-safe, widget-local event handlers
 -   simple ownership with no retained pointers into widget state
 -   widgets embed state and handlers (easy reuse of complex components)
--   scalability to millions of widgets (WIP)
+-   scalability to millions of widgets

 ## Examples